 If you do not agree with the appraisal, you should not sign the claim.
 A second adjustor will then be assigned to appraise the loss.
 If an agreement is still not reached, you can appeal the appraisal.
 The appeal papers, which will be provided to you, must be signed by you and received by the Appeal Tribunal within seven days of the date shown on the "Appeal Tribunal" form.
-You must include a deposit of $50 toward the cost of the appeal.
-The deposit is refunded if your appeal is successful.
+You must include a deposit of $50 toward the cost of the appeal (refunded if your appeal is successful).

 Standards for Adjustors

 Certain procedures must be followed when the adjustor is completing a claim.
-Our goal is to excel in our adjusting procedures.
-Please read the following questions and contact MASC if the answer is "no" to any of them.
+Please contact MASC if you answer no to any of these questions:

 All MASC adjustors carry a photo identification card.
-If you have any concerns, please ask the adjustor to present it.
+If you have concerns, ask the adjustor to present it.